ahmed-hosni-1/cubic_task/README.md

 - A popup on the map pin shows the Estimated Time of Arrival (ETA), distance, and branch name.

 ### 4. **Social Media Login**:
-- Users can bypass the registration form and log in using social media accounts like Facebook, Google, or Apple.
+- Users can bypass the registration form and log in using social media accounts like  Google, or Apple.

 ### 5. **Form Submission Success**:
 - Upon successful form submission, a success message is displayed to the user.